 The Catalyst Project: A New Model for Library Residency Programs

-Thanks to a generous grant from the Institute of Museum and Library Services (IMLS) that ended in August 2012, the School of Information (iSchool) at San José State University developed a new residency model for recent MLIS graduates that emphasizes leadership development, with emerging technology integration as the focal point of residencies.
+Thanks to a generous grant from the Institute of Museum and Library Services (IMLS) that ended in August 2012, the San José State University School of Informationdeveloped a new residency model for recent MLIS graduates that emphasizes leadership development, with emerging technology integration as the focal point of residencies.

 The Catalyst residency model incorporates input received from the library community through focus groups and interviews with library leaders, residency experts, and technology experts.
 The Catalyst team also relied on insight from the leaders of four national organizations, who served as advisory partners.
 A white paper published in June 2012 describes this optimal residency model.

 This white paper outlines the vision and rationale for the model and discusses the framework of an optimal residency model.

 View a video where our national advisory partners discuss the Catalyst residency model, and learn more about our advisory partners.

 - View presentations about the Catalyst residency model made at professional conferences.

 - Read Catalyst project news, including an article about a iSchool student assistant who helped with the project.